Back to case studies

 The Sunday Times reported: “Government policy is to leave asbestos where it is unless it is disturbed and damaged, releasing fibres.
 But with many prefab structures built in the 1950s, 1960s and 1970s now falling into disrepair, this is no longer acceptable.
 And, as Michael Lees, the widower of a teacher who died of mesothelioma aged just 51, pointed out, even if school buildings are in good condition, the policy does not take behaviour into account.”

-As part of their campaign, the news brand is calling for accurate assessments of how much asbestos there is and where followed by a proactive timetable for removal.
+As part of their campaign, the news brand called for accurate assessments of how much asbestos remains, and where, followed by a proactive timetable for removal.

-The campaign told the stories of teachers and pupils who have died from asbestos exposure and examined the science behind RAAC (reinforced autoclaved aerated concrete) which has led to the closure of three schools since the campaign’s launch.
+The campaign told the stories of teachers and pupils who had died from asbestos exposure and examined the science behind RAAC (reinforced autoclaved aerated concrete) which had led to the closure of three schools since the campaign’s launch.

-The campaign has also received support from various former cabinet ministers and senior politicians.
+The campaign has since received support from various former cabinet ministers and senior politicians.

 "We are at the beginning of a long campaign, but by highlighting the tales of those affected by asbestos, and backing up our calls with science we continue pushing for change."